Buying a home is now becoming harder than ever!

 Rent to own homes are perfect for people with bad credit because it allows you to get into a home and eventually own that home regardless of your poor credit score.

-Choice: There are rent to own homes for every size family and every income level in New York.
+Choice: There are rent to own homes for every size family and every income level in Nassau County.
 Therefore, you can choose the home that fits your needs without having to give anything up.
 Be sure to choose a home that fits your needs now as well as a few years down the road (since your intention is to stay in the home for a few years).